samjulien/blog/_posts/2018-04-10-auth0-extends-oauth2-spec-for-mfa.markdown

 However, one of the bigger problems in the authentication and authorization space is that of interoperability.
 OAuth 2.0, and other standards such as [SAML](), take steps to improve this, but they don't say much about MFA.
 In fact, all players in the identity space have developed their own proprietary solutions to integrate MFA with their architectures.

 For this reason, we decided to implement two extensions to OAuth 2.0 that can handle all modern MFA scenarios: [OAuth 2.0 Multi-Factor Authorization]() and [OAuth 2.0 Multi-Factor Authenticator Association]().
 Please note that these specifications are drafts.

+The following sections of this post assume a good knowledge of OAuth 2.0 grants, in particular of the [resource owner password credentials grant]().
+If you are not familiar with these concepts, [at the end of this article](#appendix) you will find an appendix with a brief introduction to OAuth 2.0 and how it relates to MFA.

 ## Two Extensions for MFA in OAuth 2.0
 The two extensions to OAuth 2.0 proposed in this post attempt to fulfil the following needs: